browserengineering/book/book/embeds.md

 input elements.
-While both are important and widely-used,[^variants] they don't offer quite the customizability[^openui] and flexibility that complex embedded content like maps, PDFs, ads, and social media controls require.
-In modern browsers, these are handled by *embedding one web page within another* using the `<iframe>` element.
+While both are important and widely-used,[^variants] they don't offer quite the customizability[^openui] and flexibility that complex embedded content like maps, PDFs, ads, and social media controls requires.
+So in modern browsers, these are handled by *embedding one web page within another* using the `<iframe>` element.

 [^variants]: As are variations like the [`<canvas>`][canvas-elt]
     element.
 Instead of loading an image from the network, JavaScript